droos86/Project/README.md

 MoodLogView has **three main purposes:**

 First, it uses SwiftCharts to visulize moods logged by users in a chart using point and line marks (in the next version of this app, the point marks will be colored in the respective moods colors from the LogMoodView).
+The chart fetches data from the SQL database and populates the chart with a "For each" loop.
 The chart allows users to see how their mood has developed over time.
 The current version visualizes mood data for a full week by days (visualizing mood data for a full month by weeks and for a full year by month will come in the next version of this app).
-The chart currently display data for the week of 25-31 Dec 2023.
-Functionality to scroll through the chart horizontally has already been put in place (the required database-related functions to fetch data for a longer time period will come in the next version of this app).
+The chart currently displays data for the week of 25-31 Dec 2023.
+Functionality to scroll through the chart horizontally to display additional weeks has already been put in place (the required database-related functions to fetch data for a longer time period will come in the next version of this app).

 Second, it also shows the two placeholder highlights cards supposed to show analytics-based insights and recommendations on how to improve users' moods (once this feature is added).
 The ideas is to use statictics (and later machine learning) to understand a user's mood patterns over time and provide recommendations on how to improve their mood.

 Third, when users tap the "View data" button, a sheet showing the DataView slides up from the bottom in a modal presentation on top of the MoodLogView (DataView is explained in more detail below).

-The MoodLogView was great to get familiar with
+The MoodLogView was great to get familiar with SwiftCharts for data visualization as well as additional SwiftUI elements like pickers and modal sheets.

 ###### DataView

 ##### DatabaseManager file